 Welcome to USS Colorado (SSN-788) Commissioning Committee web site.
 USS Colorado (SSN-788) is the 15th Virginia Class submarine and is currently under construction at Electric Boat shipyard in Groton, Ct.
-It is expected to be commissioned in the summer of 2017.
+It is expected to be commissioned in October or November 2017.
 The committee's purposes are to promote awareness within the state, provide support for the crew, and to help organize and raise money for the events surrounding commissioning.

 Five sailors from USS Colorado will visit the state on December 13th through the 15th.
 Four will be here to be honored as “Bronco Country Heroes” during halftime of the Broncos-Raiders game on the 13th.
 Participating in this event will be Chief of the Boat, ETCM Brett Jackson along with MM1 Ryan Zabka, YN2 James Brown and MM2 Derrick Altenburger.

 The fifth sailor, STSSN Brayden Kane of Brighton, Colorado has just met all the requirements to earn his submarine dolphins, the submarine warfare insignia.
 He is coming to Colorado in order to have his Dolphin Award ceremony here so that his family may attend.
 The ceremony is planned for 10 AM on Monday December 14th in the Rotunda of the State Capitol.
 WWII Submarine Veteran Andy Palenchar will present the Dolphins with submarine sailors and veterans in attendance.

 During the visit the sailors will make several school visits and be available for media interviews.
 On Tuesday evening, December 15th there will be a reception in their honor.
 More details of this event to follow.